-We arrive thus at the main result of this section, which we state below
+We arrive thus at the main result of this section, which we state below:

 \begin{theorem} Let $G$ be a quasi-threshold graph.
-There exists an $O(n^4)$ dynamic programming algorithm that computes the minimum completion to co-bipartite for $G$. \end{theorem} \begin{proof} The algorithm is given by expressions (\ref{D_rj}) and (\ref{recurrence}), and \suggestion{the}{its} correctness is immediate by Propositions~\ref{prop:Dv0} and \ref{prop:recurrence}.
+There exists an $O(n^4)$ dynamic programming algorithm that computes the minimum co-bipartite-completion number for $G$. \end{theorem} \begin{proof} The algorithm is given by expressions (\ref{D_rj}) and (\ref{recurrence}), and \suggestion{the}{its} correctness is immediate by Propositions~\ref{prop:Dv0} and \ref{prop:recurrence}.
 For the complexity, notice that the algorithm proceeds in a bottom-up manner, from the leaves of $T$ up to the root, and from left to right for vertices located at the same level of the tree.
 For every vertex $v \in V$, every $0 \leq i \leq c_v$ and every $0 \leq j \leq x_{i,v}$, we compute the recurrence relation (\ref{recurrence}).
-This means that values for expressions $C(v, i - 1, k)$ and $D(v_i, j - k)$ have already been calculated for every $j-n_{v_i} \leq k \leq j$ by the time we compute $C(v, i, j)$, so they are $O(1)$.
-We have hence that computing $C(v, i, j)$ is $O(n)$.
-Since this is needed for every $i$ and $j$ as defined above, we perform $O(n^3)$ operations at every vertex of $T$, except at the root.
+This means that the values for expressions $C(v, i - 1, k)$ and $D(v_i, j - k)$ have already been calculated for every $j-n_{v_i} \leq k \leq j$ by the time we compute $C(v, i, j)$, so they are $O(1)$.
+Hence, computing $C(v, i, j)$ is $O(n)$.
+Since this is required for every $i$ and $j$ as defined above, we perform $O(n^3)$ operations at every vertex of $T$, except for the root.
 Indeed, for the root $r$, we only need to compute $C(r, c_r, j)$, for $0 \leq j \leq n$.
 This amounts to $O(n^2)$ operations.
 The complete algorithm is thus $O(n^4)$. \end{proof}